-The Trafalgar Way is an initiative of the 1805 Club, a UK registered charity (No 1071871), funded by the Chancellor of the Exchequer using LIBOR funds.
+The Trafalgar Way is an initiative of the 1805 Club, a charity registered in England and Wales (No 1071871), funded by the Chancellor of the Exchequer using LIBOR funds.

 This privacy notice provides you with details of how we collect and process your personal data through your use of our site www.thetrafalgarway.org including any information you may provide through our site when you make a request for information, purchase a product or service, sign up to our newsletter or take part in a prize draw or competition.